 National Institute of Standards and Technology (NIST) has created Statistical Reference Datasets Project which includes 26 datasets for testing the nonlinear fit algorithms.
 MagicPlot has been successfully tested on these datasets.

-If you want to run these tests on your computer download and open this MagicPlot project file: MagicPlotNIST.mppz.
+- PDF report on this testing. - If you want to run these tests on your computer download and open this MagicPlot project file: MagicPlotNIST.mppz.